bsstephan/buildable-stick-system/README.md

 ![A photo of a completed stick](docs/finished-v4.4.jpg)

-[Photo of a completed inset panel-based stick.]
+[Photo of a completed overhang panel-based stick.]

 Originally an attempt to make a couple customized STL files for the [OpenStickCommunity Fightstick Case](https://github.com/OpenStickCommunity/Hardware/tree/main/Fightstick%20Case), the changes ballooned to fit my